riju561/RandomQuoteGenerator/README.md

 # Random Quote Generator

-This site displays the user a random quote taken from the database and has the option to post a quote To start the project run `npm run dev` in the project directory You will need to change the database directory in package.json
+This site displays the user a random quote taken from the database and has the option to post a quote.<br/>
+To start the project run `npm run dev` in the project directory<br/>
+You will need to change the database directory in package.json<br/>